-Meets the educational requirements for Pennsylvania Licensed Professional Counselor (LPC) and Licensed Behavior Specialist (LBS)
+- Meets the educational requirements for Pennsylvania Licensed Professional Counselor (LPC) and Licensed Behavior Specialist (LBS)

-> - Faculty have extensive experience within public and private school settings
+- Faculty have extensive experience in clinical settings and public and private schools

-> - Students master data-based assessment, consultation and intervention strategies
+- Students master data-based assessment, consultation and intervention strategies

-> - Graduates can successfully integrate scientifically-based knowledge and practical experience
+- Graduates can successfully integrate scientifically-based knowledge and practical experience